Lecture Notes in Statistical Mechanics and Mesoscopics

 Let us rephrase the thermodynamic postulate in a more illuminating way.
-Consider an isothermal process at temperature $\theta_H$ that connects two adiabatic surfaces.
-Consider a second isothermal process at temperature $\theta_C$ that connects the same surfaces.
+Consider a reversible isothermal process at temperature $\theta_H$ that connects two adiabatic surfaces.
+Consider a second reversible isothermal process at temperature $\theta_C$ that connects the same surfaces.
 To say that $\dbar Q$ has an integration factor that depends on $\theta$ alone means that the ratio $\dbar Q_H/\dbar Q_C$ depends only on the temperatures $\theta_H$ and $\theta_C$.
-Hence we can define ``absolute temperature" using the definition of Carnot.
-This also fix the definition of $S$ up to a constatnt.
+Hence we can define ``absolute temperature" using the definition of Carnot, and the definition of $S$ is implied.

-The connection with the canonical formalism is quite transparent.
-Using ideal gas thermometer we have identified ${\theta=1/\beta}$, and then we showed that $\dbar Q = \sum_r dp_r E_r$ has an integration factor $T=1/\beta$ as postulated in thermodynamics.
+In Carnot's picture the ratio $\dbar Q_H/\dbar Q_C$ has to do with the efficiency of the heat transfer process.
+According to Carnot the maximal ratio $\dbar Q_H/\dbar Q_C$ depends only on the temperatures $\theta_H$ and $\theta_C$.
+In "traditional thermodynamics" Carnot's statement is regarded as the consequence of either Clausius or Kelvin's statements that we derive later.
+If Carnot's statement were false, one would be able to combine two reversible processes that do not have the same "efficiency" in order to produce a device that can pump heat from cold to hot bath without investing work.

 During a reversible quasi-static process the change of the entropy of a system $a$ is ${\int \dbar Q_a / T_a}$, while that of a second system is ${\int \dbar Q_b / T_b}$.
 If we have $T_a=T_b=\theta$, it follows that the total entropy change has an additive property, hence entropy is an extensive quantity.